Black Hole - Neutron Star and Binary Neutron Star Mergers from Population III and II stars: Summary

-We explore the impact of the initial conditions on the distributions of primary mass $m_1$ (Fig.~\ref{fig:bhns_m1_all}) and mass ratio $q$ (Fig.~\ref{fig:bhns_q_all}) of BHNS mergers from Pop.~III stars.
-We find that all simulated models produce merging BHNSs with $6\lesssim m_1 \lesssim 50\,\msun$, except for one (log3), which yields BHNS mergers with primary mass up to $400\,\msun$.
+We explored the impact of the initial conditions on the distributions of the primary mass, $m_1$ (Fig.~\ref{fig:bhns_m1_all}), and mass ratio, $q$ (Fig.~\ref{fig:bhns_q_all}), of BHNS mergers from Pop.~III stars.
+We find that all simulated models produce merging BHNSs with $6\lesssim m_1 \lesssim 50\,\msun$, except for one (log3), which yields BHNS mergers with primary masses of up to $400\,\msun$.
 Models with initial orbital parameters from \cite{sb2013} create preferentially merging systems with $m_1>15\,\msun$, while models with initial orbital parameters from \cite{sana2012} yield flatter $m_1$ distributions with a peak around $22\,\msun$.
 The impact of the initial orbital configuration is milder for Pop.~II stars, because of their largest expansion during their evolution.

-We compute the detectability-conditioned Bayes factors \citep{mould2023} for three GW signals detected by LVK, classified either as BHNS mergers or as compact mergers with a secondary mass in the lower mass gap ($2-5\,\msun$, \citealp{fryer2012}).
-In our analysis, we compare each simulated Pop.~III model to the fiducial Pop.~II model (see Table~\ref{table:odds}).
+We computed the detectability-conditioned Bayes factors \citep{mould2023} for three GW signals detected by LVK, classified either as BHNS mergers or as compact mergers with a secondary mass in the lower-mass gap ($2-5\,\msun$, \citealp{fryer2012}).
+In our analysis, we compared each simulated Pop.~III model to the fiducial Pop.~II model (see Table~\ref{table:odds}).
 GW191219 stands out as favoring a Pop.~III origin, particularly for models that predict mergers with extreme mass ratios.
 In contrast, GW signals with \(m_1 < 20\,\msun\) favor a Pop.~II origin.

 In summary, our results indicate that, although Pop.~III stars are more compact than Pop.~II stars, their lower star formation rate density leads to MRDs of BHNSs and BNSs that are at least one order of magnitude lower than for BHNSs and BNSs born from Pop.~II binaries.
-This trend depends on the chosen models for the star formation rate density of Pop.~III \citep{hartwig2022} and Pop.~II stars (\citealp{hartwig2024}, Liu et al., in prep.).
+This trend depends on the chosen models for the star formation rate density of Pop.~III \citep{hartwig2022} and Pop.~II stars \citep{hartwig2024, liu2025}.
 Finally, we find that Pop.~III BHNS mergers can involve massive BHs, and provide a possible formation channel for BHNS mergers with BH mass $>20\,\msun$ detected in the local Universe.
-The implications of our results for detection rates with second- and third-generation interferometers, as well as the effects of rotation and of different supernova models on the component masses of BHNS mergers, will be explored in future works.
+The implications of our results for detection rates with second- and third-generation interferometers, as well as the effects of rotation and of different SN models and natal kick prescriptions on the component masses of BHNS mergers, will be explored in future works.

 \begin{appendix}